OpenDebates/Erin/docs/installation/database.rst

 Configuring a database
 =======================

 Erin does not come with it's own database.
-So we need to install and configure one to make sure Erin works properly.
+It is a framework, not a Cog Managment System.
+So we need to install and configure one to make sure stateful apps work properly.
-Currently Erin uses MongoDB to store all it's data.
+Currently Erin only supports MongoDB natively.

 You need to either setup one using Google Cloud like we are in production or set one up yourself on a bare metal server or a VPS.
 Either ways, it is outside the scope of this documentation for the most part.